marinaskevin/Wedding-Planner/README.md

 A C# program which allows registered users to create, delete, RSVP, and Un-RSVP wedding events

 # Instructions
-* Navigate to the Wedding Planner project directory
+* Navigate to the Wedding Planner project directory.
 * Create a file called "appsettings.json" with the following:

 ```